 For bottling: 2 sterilized 1 liter glass bottles

-Boil cups of water in a large stockpot.
+Boil water in a large stockpot.
 When boiling add cut vegetables, and blanch for 3-4 minutes.

 Drain vegetables, pat dry, and allow vegetables to dry on trays preferably in the sun, for 2-3 hours.